kokatoo/kokatoo.github.io/_posts/2020-10-03-day2-lesson-plan.markdown

 categories:
 ---

+In day 2 of the seminar, we will introduce list and recursion.
+We will demo Newton's Method for calculating square root and some fundamental Number Theory concepts like Prime Factorization, GCD and LCD.
+Students can test the LCD of blinking traffic lights and code it for themselves.
+Finally we will simulate bouncing balls.

 ## 1. List, Loop, and Recursion

 Introduce the list function and datatype and some basic functions to deal with list like car and cdr.